“Disrespecting a player is disappointing”

 “As a colleague by profession and sharing position on the field, opinions and tastes will always be respected, but disrespect for a player from our national team is disappointing.“, it manifested.

 If Spain wants to go far in the tournament, Raúl de Tomás asked for maximum support from the team from the stands.
 “To win, a nation has to support until the last game, whatever happens.
-That’s why I’m Spanish, because when you are united, nothing can stop this country.
+That is why I am Spanish, because when you are united, nothing can stop this country.”